 Frequently Asked Questions

-What is the most important question to ask a daycare provider?
+What is the most important question to ask on a daycare tour?

 Searching for the right fit for your family?
 We invite you to schedule a tour with Amici Montessori today.